 A survey of significant developments in the world's major societies including the Oriental, African, and Western civilizations.
-The course summarizes important political and cultural events from ancient times to the early $20^{th}$ century.
+The course summarizes important political and cultural events from ancient times to the early 20th century.

-130 Twentieth Century Europe (3).
+World History for Today (3).

 A study of international affairs since World War I, emphasizing recent and current trends.
 This course surveys significant 20th century political and cultural occurrences and provides perspective for modern times.